Q. What is a Certified Registered Nurse Anesthetist?

 Q: Is there a cost differential between an anesthesiologist and a CRNA?
 If the cost is the same, why not get an anesthesiology physician?

-The mean annual compensation for an anesthesiologist is about $400,000, nearly two and one-half times that of a CRNA whose median total compensation is about $165,000.
+The mean annual compensation for an anesthesiologist is more than $400,000, nearly two and one-half times that of a CRNA whose median total compensation is about $187,000.
 Because Medicare pays the same fee for an anesthesia service whether it is provided by a CRNA, an anesthesiologist, or both working together, the higher cost of the anesthesiologist must be is borne by the hospital, the healthcare facility or the patient.

 Q. Do CRNAs need to be recertified?

 Yes.
-CRNAs must obtain a minimum of 40 hours of approved continuing education every two years, document substantial anesthesia practice, maintain current state licensure, and certify they have not developed any conditions that could adversely affect their ability to practice anesthesia.
+CRNAs must obtain a minimum of 100 hours of approved continuing education every four years, document substantial anesthesia practice, maintain current state licensure, and certify they have not developed any conditions that could adversely affect their ability to practice anesthesia.

 Q: Is it possible for a nurse to ever be as well‐trained as a physician?